SujeethFoundation/sujeethfoundation.github.io/README.md

 College is a place where experimentation thrives and opportunities to grow are abundant.
 We help students unlock the opportunity of education.

+Together we make a lasting impact.
+[Subscribe](https://www.sujeeth.org/subscribe) to our newsletter to follow our journey.

 ## Our Sauce
 We nurture an environment that allows students to explore and develop their passion.